Counter-Currents

 If the world were truly committed to the self-determination of nations, the international community would feel obligated to use diplomacy, economic pressures, and even military action to help oppressed peoples gain their independence.

 Hazony fears that there is “no way to place a downward boundary on what may be reasonably called a nation” (p.
 169).
 Obviously, this is untrue, since a clan or tribe must be larger than a single family.
 But it is true that there can be very small tribes and nations.
 For instance, in the United States there are Indian tribes with semiautonomous reservations that have only 120-odd members.
-Furthermore, we can definitely say that a viable nation can be as small as .44 square kilometers, which is the size of Vatican City, the world’s smallest independent state.
+Furthermore, we can definitely say that a viable nation can be as small as .44 square kilometers, which is the size of the Vatican City, the world’s smallest sovereign state.

 Hazony’s assertion that there is no downward limit to what could be called a nation is the premise of a slippery slope argument against universal self-determination.
 If a nation-state is composed of different tribes of the same nation that have joined together out of a desire for peace and prosperity, wouldn’t a universal right of self-determination threaten to reverse that process?
-“The principle of collective self-determination, if transformed into a universal right of independence for every tribe or clan that asserts it, is just the opposite of such an order of national states. . . . in trying to grant national independence to all, one in the end grants national independence to none” (pp. 169–70).

 But this argument does not follow, because the right to national self-determination is not an obligation.
 If nation-states really do provide tribes with benefits, they won’t wish to withdraw.
 They would only exercise their right to do so if they felt they were being abused.
 A universal right to self-determination is a threat only to repressive and despotic states.